-You can continue services while you're waiting for a State Fair Hearing decision if your provider thinks specialty mental health service you are already receiving needs to continue and asks the MHP for approval to continue, but the MHP does not agree and says "no" to your provider's request, or changes the type or frequency of service the provider requested.
+You can continue services while you're waiting for a State Fair Hearing decision if your provider thinks the specialty mental health services you are already receiving needs to continue and asks the MHP for approval to continue, but the MHP does not agree and says "no" to your provider's request, or changes the type or frequency of service the provider requested.
 You will always receive a Notice of Action from the MHP when this happens.
 Additionally, you will not have to pay for services given while the State Fair Hearing is pending.

-What Do I Need To Do if I Want to Continue Services While I'm Waiting For A State Fair Hearing Decision?
+What Do I Need To Do If I Want To Continue Services While I'm Waiting For A State Fair Hearing Decision?

-If you want services to continue during the State Fair Hearing process, you must request a State Fair Hearing within 10 days from the date your notice of action was mailed or personally given to you.
+If you want services to continue during the State Fair Hearing process, you must request a State Fair Hearing within 10 days from the date your Notice of Action was mailed or personally given to you.